National Observatory of Athens: 1858-1884: The "classical" period of J. Schmidt

 Utilizing the Sina's family donation, Johann Friedrich Julius Schmidt repaired and maintained the instruments.
 He started to observe the Sun, Moon, planets, comets and variable stars.
 He enriched the Observatory's library with many scientific books and journals.
 Some of them were donated by other European observatories.
 Schmidt also started editing the Publications of the Observatory of Athens.

 During the 25 years of his work at the Athens Observatory, he performed more than 70,000 observations of variable stars and discovered several periodic variables and two Novae stars.
 Most of the results were published in the journal Astronomische Nachrichten.

 For many years, J. Schmidt studied the planets Mars and Jupiter and drew the changes on their surfaces.
-He observed the bright comet of 1860 and two years later discovered a periodic comet.
+He observed the bright comet of 1860 and two years later discovered a comet, C/1862 N1 (Schmidt).
 The clear sky allowed him to make thousands of observations of meteors.
 He also had the opportunity to observe a number of solar eclipses of the Moon.
+On 19 January 1865, while he was inspecting the Cape catalogue nebulae he discovered five galaxies: NGC 1381, NGC 1382, NGC 1386, NGC 1389 and NGC 1428, all of which are members of the Fornax Cluster.

-The Topographical Chart of the Moon (Chaptre der Gebirge des Mondes) published in Berlin, is his main work.
-In an area of two meters diameter, consisting of 25 parts and representing the visible surface of the Moon, there are about 30,000 craters drawn as observed with the 158 mm Ploessl telescope.
+The Topographical Chart of the Moon (Chapitre der Gebirge des Mondes) published in Berlin, is his main work.
+In an area of two meters diameter, consisting of 25 parts and representing the visible surface of the Moon, there are about 30,000 craters drawn as observed with the 7.5 inch Plössl telescope.
 He conducted a significant study of the crater Linne showing apparent morphological changes.

 Julius Schmidt reorganized the meteorological service of the Observatory of Athens.
 He performed meteorological observations in many places in Greece and regularly sent data to the Observatory of Paris.
 These results were presented in his work Beiträge zur physikalischen Geographie von Griechenland (1864).

-Schmidt showed a significant interest in the field of seismology.
-With the help of volunteers, he recorded more than 3,000 earthquakes and published his work entitled Studien über Erdbeben (1975).
+Schmidt also showed a significant interest in the field of seismology.
+With the help of volunteers, he recorded more than 3,000 earthquakes and published his work entitled Studien über Erdbeben (1875).
 He observed the Santorini volcano eruption in 1866 and published the study and three other studies on the volcanos (Etna, Vesuvius, Stromboli) in 1874.
 Julius Schmidt traveled to the ancient city of Troy and performed geographical and archeological studies.